42skillz/talk-distillCoreDomainFromLegacy/Introduction.md

 We will start from a legacy application that we have just discovered this morning.

-# Bruno

-We don't live dangerously.
-WE NEVER REFACTOR A LEGACY CODE BASE WITHOUT A SAFETY NET!

-Reason why we have just introduced a test harness before our session.

-# Thomas

 Ok, let's get back to our case.

 We have just been hired by the TrainTrain company (a startup).
 They asked us to investigate *why they are currently paying too much fees to the official national train operator*.